baharmon/lectures/content/computational-ecology-2024/_index.md

 an assistant professor of landscape architecture at Louisiana State University.
 Today I will be talking about
-my recent research and teaching.
+my recent research and forthcoming book on computational design.
 While I have expertise in the spatial sciences, recently I have been focused on computational ecology and